FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 The Norwegian company, which specialises in transporting vehicles, said on Dec.
 21 its vessels were restricted from passing through the Red Sea.
 HAPAG-LLOYD

-The German container shipping line said on Jan.
-2 it had decided to continue to avoid the Red Sea, instead diverting vessels to the Cape of Good Hope, until at least January 9 when it would again assess the situation.
-A projectile believed to be a drone struck one of its vessels sailing close to the coast of Yemen on Dec.
-15. No crew were injured.
+The German container shipping line on Jan.
+2 said it had decided to continue to avoid the Red Sea, instead diverting vessels to the Cape of Good Hope, until at least Jan.
+9 when it would again assess the situation.
+Hapag Lloyd said it incurred costs in a two-digit million euro range between Dec.
+18 and 31 as a result of diverting 25 ships in response to militant attacks on vessels in the Red Sea.

-HMM The South Korean container shipper said on Dec.
+The South Korean container shipper said on Dec.
 19 it had ordered its ships which would normally use the Suez Canal to reroute via the Cape of Good Hope.
+HOEGH AUTOLINERS

-HOEGH AUTOLINERS The Norwegian shipping company said on Dec.
+The Norwegian shipping company said on Dec.
 20 it would stop sailing via the Red Sea after the Norwegian Maritime Authority raised its alert for the southern part of the sea to the highest level.

-KLAVENESS COMBINATION CARRIERS The Norway-based fleet operator said on Dec.
-28 it was unlikely to sail any of its vessels in the Red Sea, unless the situation improves.
+KLAVENESS COMBINATION CARRIERS

-MAERSK The Danish shipping group said on Jan.
-2 regarding the Red Sea that it would "continue to pause all cargo movement through the area while we further assess the constantly evolving situation".
+Danish shipping group said on Jan.
+2 that all its cargo shipments would continue to avoid the Red Sea route until further notice before saying on Jan.
+5 that it would suspend its Red Sea traffic "for the foreseeable future".
+It had on Dec.
+31 paused all sailing via the Red Sea for 48 hours after Houthi militants attacked the Maersk Hangzhou container vessel.

 Mediterranean Shipping Company (MSC) said on Dec.
 16 its ships would not transit through the Suez Canal, with some already rerouted via the Cape of Good Hope, a day after two ballistic missiles were fired at one of its vessels.
 OCEAN NETWORK EXPRESS